nathanonn/next-sololedger/notes/boilerplate_documentation.md

 - Database
   - Ensure migrations are applied and pgvector is enabled.
 Verify connection string and connectivity.

+- Integrations
+  - “Integrations are disabled” indicates `INTEGRATIONS_ENABLED=false` or an empty `INTEGRATIONS_ALLOWED`.
+  - OAuth denied or canceled: the provider redirected with an error; retry authorization and confirm required scopes.
+  - Invalid or expired state: restart the connect flow; state is short-lived and single-use.
+  - 401/expired tokens: for providers with refresh support, tokens should auto-refresh; if not supported (e.g., Notion internal, WordPress), reconnect.
+  - Missing scopes: ensure provider app and configured scopes match the minimal recommended scopes.
+  - Provider rate limits: wait and retry; consult provider dashboards/logs.
+  - CSRF/Origin errors: verify `APP_URL` and allowed origins; ensure browser is not stripping Referer.
+  - WordPress HTTP blocked: require HTTPS; in development, set `WORDPRESS_ALLOW_HTTP_DEV=true` to permit HTTP for testing.

 See `notes/ai-features-setup-guide.md` for additional AI-specific troubleshooting and monitoring tips.

 ---